shivdhwaj/screenShotJava/README.md

 ## How to run
-Run this following command through command prompt `javac screenShot.java` It will compile your class `java screenShot` It run this program
+Run this following command through command prompt

+`javac screenShot.java` Compile your class

+`java screenShot` Run this program